Estimated read time: 4 mins

 Where can I buy the best grain free dog food?

-At Beco, we provide a wide range of freshly prepared grain free wet dog food and dry food.
+At Beco, we provide a wide range of freshly prepared grain free wet dog food and grain free dry dog food.
 We’re big believers in tasty flavour, sustainably sourced produce and foods that provide our dogs with everything they need to keep them happy and their tummies healthy.

 Our recipes are cooked at temperatures between 90 – 100ºC.
 This locks in all of the nutritious goodness, as opposed to meat meal foods that are usually cooked between 250 and 350ºC.